jake-knerr/js-style-guide/README.md

 #### Remember that file extensions are a part of the file name and can provide context.

-In other words, an `*.ejs` file tells the user the file is a view.
+In other words, an `*.js` file tells the reader the file is a JavaScript file and adding "script" to the name is unnecessary.

 ### Naming Folders